HamletDuFromage/4chan-mass-reply/README.md

 <del>https://addons.mozilla.org/en-US/firefox/addon/4chan-mass-quote/</del>

-Was removed from the AMO for "spamming", eventho
+Was removed from the AMO for "spamming", eventhough that's not in the rules

 ### Buy me a coffee?